gfiorav/carto_loves_mac/README.md

 ### PostgreSQL

-We will use `brew` to install PostgreSQL 9.5 and uninstall previous versions (if any).
+We will use `brew` to install PostgreSQL 9.5.
 There is one important bit though, we must specify `--with-python` to make sure we get that `plypythonu` extension we will later need.

+If you have a previous version of PostgreSQL, make sure to migrate it.
+See `brew info postgresql` for details.
+If you decide to uninstall it completely, run `brew remove postgresql`.
+When you have sorted that out:
 ```
-brew tap Homebrew/homebrew-versions
-brew remove postgresql
 brew install homebrew/versions/postgresql95 --with-python
-brew link postgresql95
+brew install postgresql95
 ```

 and make it run: